 3. You don’t have to be the best at everything.

-It’s great to try your hardest, but you don’t need to excel at everything you do.
-Some things you’ll be good at, others not so much, and that’s perfectly fine.
-What matters is that you give things a go and enjoy the process.
-Life isn’t a competition, it’s an experience.
+It’s great to try your hardest, but you don’t need to excel at every single thing you do to have value.
+Some things you’ll be brilliant at, others not so much, and that’s perfectly fine.
+You don’t need to justify your hobbies with trophies or top marks.
+What matters is that you give things a go and enjoy the process without the crushing weight of expectation.
+Life isn’t a competition to be won; it’s an experience to be had.

 4. It’s alright to ask for help when you need it.

-Asking for help doesn’t mean you’re weak or incapable.
-In fact, it takes strength to admit when you need a hand.
-Everyone needs help sometimes, even grown-ups.
-Reaching out when you’re struggling shows wisdom and self-awareness, not weakness.
+Asking for help doesn’t mean you’re weak or incapable, despite what you might have been taught about standing on your own two feet.
+In fact, it takes a massive amount of strength to admit when you need a hand.
+Everyone needs help sometimes, even the people who look like they’ve got it all sorted.
+Reaching out when you’re struggling shows wisdom and self-awareness, not a lack of competence.

 5. You are loved, even when you don’t feel lovable.

-There are people who care about you, even on the days when you don’t feel very likeable.
-Your worth isn’t determined by your achievements or behaviour.
-You’re lovable simply because you exist, and nothing can change that fundamental truth.
+There are people who care about you, even on the days when you’re a bit of a nightmare to be around.
+Your worth isn’t something you have to earn through good behaviour or high achievements.
+You’re lovable simply because you exist, and nothing you do or fail to do can change that fundamental truth.
+It’s okay to have off days; you don’t need to be “on” to be worthy of affection.

 6. It’s okay to take up space and be seen.

-You have just as much right to be here as anyone else.
-Don’t try to make yourself smaller or invisible.
+You have just as much right to be here as anyone else in the room.
+If you spent years trying to be the “good child” by making yourself invisible, it’s time to stop shrinking.
 Your presence matters, your voice deserves to be heard, and your needs are important.
-You don’t need to apologise for existing or for having needs.
+You don’t need to apologise for existing or for having requirements of your own.
+You’re allowed to be noticed.

 7. You don’t have to have it all figured out right now.

-Life is a long journey, and it’s okay not to know everything yet.
-You don’t need to have all the answers or a perfect plan for your future.
-It’s alright to be unsure, to change your mind, or to take a different path.
-Growing and learning is a lifelong process.
+Life is a long, winding journey, and it’s okay not to know exactly where you’re heading yet.
+You don’t need to have all the answers or a flawless 10-year plan for your future.
+It’s alright to be unsure, to change your mind, or to take a completely different path than the one people expected of you.
+Growing and learning is a lifelong process that doesn’t have a final deadline.

 8. Your body is your own, and it’s worthy of respect.

-Your body is amazing just as it is.
+Source: Unsplash Your body is amazing just as it is, regardless of whether it fits some arbitrary standard of beauty.
 It doesn’t need to look a certain way to be valuable or lovable.
-You have the right to set boundaries about your body, and no one should make you feel uncomfortable in your own skin.
-Treat your body with kindness — it’s the only one you’ve got.
+You have the right to set firm boundaries about your body, and no one should ever make you feel uncomfortable in your own skin.
+Treat your body with a bit of kindness; it’s the only one you’ve got to carry you through.

 9. It’s okay to say no and set boundaries.

-You don’t have to say yes to everything or everyone, you know.
-Setting boundaries is a healthy way to take care of yourself.
-It’s not mean or selfish to say no when something doesn’t feel right for you.
-Your needs and comfort matter, and it’s okay to protect them.
+You don’t have to say yes to every request or person that comes your way.
+Setting boundaries isn’t a sign of being difficult; it’s a healthy way to take care of your own head.
+It’s not mean or selfish to say no when something doesn’t feel right for you, or when you’re simply tapped out.
+Your needs and your comfort matter, and it’s perfectly okay to protect them.

-10. You are not responsible for other people’s happiness.
+10. You’re not responsible for other people’s happiness.

 11. It’s alright to enjoy things, even if other people think they’re silly.

 Your interests and joys are valid, no matter what anyone else thinks.
-If something makes you happy, it’s worth doing, whether it’s collecting stickers or watching cartoons.
-Don’t let anyone shame you for the things that bring you joy.
-Your happiness doesn’t need anyone else’s approval.
+If something makes you happy, it’s worth doing, whether it’s a “childish” hobby or an obscure passion.
+Don’t let anyone shame you for the things that bring a bit of light to your day.
+Your happiness doesn’t need a stamp of approval from the so-called mature crowd to be worthwhile.

-12. You are more than your achievements or mistakes.
+12. You’re more than your achievements or mistakes.

-Your worth isn’t measured by your grades, your job, or your accomplishments.
-Equally, you’re not defined by your mistakes or failures.
-You’re a complex, valuable person with intrinsic worth, regardless of what you do or don’t achieve.
-You matter, simply because you are you.
+Your worth isn’t measured by your job title, your bank balance, or your list of accomplishments.
+Equally, you’re not defined by the times you’ve messed up or failed.
+You’re a complex, valuable person with intrinsic worth that exists regardless of what you do or don’t achieve in a day.
+You matter simply because you are you, not because of what you can produce.

 13. It’s okay to need time alone sometimes.

-Needing time to yourself doesn’t make you weird or antisocial.
-Everyone needs space to recharge and reflect.
-It’s healthy to enjoy your own company and to have quiet time.
-Don’t feel guilty for needing solitude — it’s an important part of self-care.
+Source: Unsplash Needing time to yourself doesn’t make you weird or antisocial.
+Everyone needs space to recharge and reflect away from the noise of other people’s expectations.
+It’s healthy to enjoy your own company and to crave a bit of quiet time.
+Don’t feel guilty for needing solitude; it’s an essential part of keeping yourself sane in a loud world.

 14. Your thoughts and ideas are important.

-What you think and believe matters.
-Your perspective is unique and valuable.
-Don’t be afraid to share your ideas or speak your mind.
+What you think and believe actually matters.
+Your perspective is unique and valuable, even if you’ve been told to keep your opinions to yourself in the past.
+Don’t be afraid to share your ideas or speak your mind when you’ve got something to say.
 Even if other people disagree, your thoughts are still valid and worthy of consideration.
-Your voice deserves to be heard.
+Your voice is worth hearing.

 You don’t need to change who you are to be worthy of love and respect.
-You’re not too much or too little — you’re just right.
-You don’t have to prove your worth to anyone.
+You’re not “too much” and you’re certainly not “not enough”—you’re just right.
+You don’t have to prove your worth to anyone or jump through hoops to be accepted.
 You are enough, exactly as you are, right now.
 And you always will be.